-The Epiphone 'guitars, basses, amplifiers' full line instrument catalogue represents an early (though not the earliest) period of Gibson-manufactured guitars, after Gibson bought out Epiphone.
+The Epiphone 'guitars, basses, amplifiers' full line instrument catalog represents an early (though not the earliest) period of Gibson-manufactured guitars, after Gibson bought out Epiphone.

 24 pages, two color print throughout, 11" x 8 1/2".

-The catalogue itself is undated, although was most likely printed early 1961 (or perhaps very late 1960) for distribution throughout 1961.
+The catalog itself is undated, although was most likely printed early 1961 (or perhaps very late 1960) for distribution throughout 1961.

-See also the rather similar 'guitars, basses, amplifiers' catalogue from 1962.
+See also the rather similar 'guitars, basses, amplifiers' catalog from 1962.

 This catalog features the following US-built guitars, basses and amplifiers:

 Need the value of your guitar?
 The Official Vintage Guitar Magazine Price Guide 2023 is out now